-Make sure that you are on our School of Public Health listserv (click here), as this will supply you with many potential opportunities of interest.
+Make sure that you are on our School of Public Health listserv, as this will supply you with many potential opportunities of interest.

 Students should also thoroughly read through all of the internship packet below.
 This orientation will only give you a quick introduction to the internship process.
-If you are interested in any of these sites or seeing a list of other available sites, please contact one of the following people for more information:
+If you are interested in any of these sites or seeing a list of other available sites, please contact one of the Undergraduate Internship Coordinators.